biruk-1/ClearME/FIREBASE_SETUP.md

 };
 ```

-## 4. (Optional) Secure Keys
+## 4. Secure Keys (Completed)

-For a production app, it is recommended to use environment variables.
+I have already configured the app to use environment variables for security.

-1. Add your keys to `.env` file (create it if it doesn't exist).
+1. Your keys are stored in `.env`.
-2. Update `app.config.js` to load these values.
+2.  `app.config.js` loads these keys into `extra`.
-3. Update `src/config/firebase.js` to read from `Constants.expoConfig.extra`.
+3.  `src/config/firebase.js` reads them from `Constants.expoConfig.extra`.

-For now, directly replacing the values in `src/config/firebase.js` will work for development.
+**Important:** Do not commit `.env` to version control if you are using a public repository.
+Add it to your `.gitignore`.